-- Under certain circumstances or "events" it may be necessary to have Police Personnel on site in order to facilitate and ensure the safety of the attendees.
-Please read the reservations section of this document for more information. - Only University Police Staff will be hired for any and all events held on University Property. - Reservations for University Police services are made through the Event Services Manager two (2) weeks before the event. - Student organizations are responsible for any costs associated with police services.
+- Under certain circumstances or "events" it may be necessary to have Police Personnel on site in order to facilitate and insure the safety of the attendees.
+Please read the reservations section of this document for more information. - Only University Police Staff will be hired for any and all events held on University Property. - Reservations for University Police services are made through the Event Services Manager two (2) weeks before the event.